-Most of the articles on this website are about practical color management in the digital darkroom.
-Other articles discuss topics like raw processing, digital asset management, monitor profiling and even how to build Gimp from git.
-Although the principles of color management and digital photography are the same regardless of which OS and which software you use, the articles on this website assume that you use Linux and open source imaging software.
+Most of the articles on this website are about practical color management in the digital darkroom, and more specifically, the open source digital darkroom.
+The articles assume that you use Linux and open source imaging software.
+However, the principles of color management and digital photography are the same regardless of which OS and which software you use.
 If you have questions or comments, I'd love to hear from you, even if you run one of those other operating systems ;).

 - From sRGB color space to sRGB profile: how to calculate the ICC sRGB profile primaries from the sRGB color space specifications

 This article provides a step-by-step worked example of performing a Bradford chromatic adaptation to calculate the D50-adapted ICC sRGB profile red, green, and blue primaries from the unadapted red, green, blue, and white xyz values given in the sRGB color space specifications.

 - A Review of FLOSS Raw Processors, Part 1 (revised and updated)

 Part 1 of my review of free and open source raw processors is comparison of seven free and open source raw processors — dcraw, darktable, the digiKam raw processor, Photivo, Rawstudio, RawTherapee, and UFRaw — "by the specs", without looking at actual interpolated output.
 The review only considers features relevant to radiometrically correct raw processing and not other features such as image enhancing algorithms or digital asset management.